 Julieanne Alroe retired in June 2018 from Brisbane Airport Corporation (BAC) where she held the position of CEO and Managing Director since 1 July 2009.
 Julieanne has a Bachelor of Economics from the University of Queensland and was granted the Doctor of the Griffith University (honoris causa) in December 2016.
 She also is a Member of the Australian Institute of Company Directors and a member of the Chief Executive Women (CEW).

 Peter Corish AM

-Andrew Ethell is the Executive Director of Amalgam Strategic.
-He was previously a member of the global leadership team and Group Director Corporate Affairs at Toll Group where he was a leader of the global re-brand and One Toll integration program.
-Prior to that he was senior policy advisor to Australia’s Deputy Prime Minister and Minister for Transport and Trade.
-Andrew is the former Chairman of the iconic Driver Reviver road safety program and is currently Chairman of the Australia-Asia Young Leaders Program.
-He was previously Chairman of Vividas, Deputy Chairman of the Australian Logistics Council and Founder and Director of Kan Ying, an Asia Pacific focused management consulting business.
+Andrew Ethell is the Executive Director of Amalgam Strategic and the CEO of TAPPI where he helps graduates and career changers into the career of their choice.
+He was previously a member of the global leadership team and Group Director Corporate Affairs at Toll Group, where he was a leader of the global rebrand and One Toll integration program.
+Prior to that he was senior policy adviser to Australia’s Deputy Prime Minister and Minister for Transport and Trade.

 Peter Harris AO